biocatiit/website/content/pages/users_orientation.rst

 BioCAT's environmental, safety, and health information is contained in our Environmental, Safety, and Health Plan.
-This document has been accepted as authoritiative by the appropriate committee at the APS and is the definitive safety document regulating BioCAT operations.
+This document has been accepted as authoritative by the appropriate committee at the APS and is the definitive safety document regulating BioCAT operations.
 Copies of our ES&H Plan are available in three locations: